 Promoting the health of pollinators, critical to our food and ecosystems, by empowering people to take individual and collective action to help pollinators thrive.

 Our work includes public lecturers by distinguished experts, free film programming, and hands-on conservation by encouraging community volunteers and homeowners to plant for pollinators.
-Our annual online plant sale allows residents to plan their pollinator gardens and pre-order a variety of pollinator plants (all free of neonicotinoids) designed to provide a diversity of nectar and pollen sources for local bees, butterflies, moths, and hummingbirds.
-New in 2019, we have created a Mobile Pollinator Garden Shed that will be roving the Park, leaving blooms, bees, and butterflies in its wake!
+Our annual online plant sale allows residents to plan their pollinator gardens and pre-order a variety of neonic-free pollinator plants designed to provide a diversity of nectar and pollen sources for local bees, butterflies, moths, and hummingbirds.
+We also have a Mobile Pollinator Garden Shed that we use to plant community-scale pollinator gardens around the Adirondacks.

 Pollinator Plants: Northeast Region (The Xerces Society: fact sheet)